In a Nutshell

 Editor-in-Chief: Jim Shooter

 Sent by Rebel command to the watery world of Iskalon in search of missing Rebel agent Tay Vanis, Luke, Leia, Lando, Chewbacca & the droids meet with Primor, leader of the planet's aquatic School.
 They learn that Vanis' droid, K-3PX, contained all the information Vanis had gathered about the Empire's secret project, and was last seen at the Gamandar Citadel, an Imperial base on the nearby planet Gamandar.
 Lando & Chewbacca decide to infiltrate the citadel along with the droids & Mone, Primor's son, leaving behind the more recognizable & notorious Luke & Leia on Iskalon.
 Instead, Primor takes them exploring underwater, during which Luke spots Kendel, Mone's wife, inside the air-breathing underwater city of Pavilion, her breathing apparatus smashed.
-As he & Leia rush to get her back in the water, on Gamandar, Imperial Admiral Griggor, upon receiving news of the Rebel presence on Iskalon from his spy, fires a massive missile at the planet.
-The missle flies past the Millennium Falcon, then impacts near Pavilion, creating a massive tidal wave that floods the city.
+As he & Leia rush to get her back in the water, on Gamandar, Imperial Admiral Tower, upon receiving news of the Rebel presence on Iskalon from his spy, fires a massive missile at the planet.
+The missile flies past the Millennium Falcon, then impacts near Pavilion, creating a massive tidal wave that floods the city.

 Firsts and Other Notables